pooltogether/v4-docs/docs/design/index.md

 Let's take a closer look at how funds would flow through a V5 deployment.
 Below is a simplified diagram:

 ![Flow of Funds](/img/v5/design/FlowOfFunds.png)
+> *The diagram above shows the POOL token as the prize token, but this will vary across deployments.
+The latest deployment on Optimism uses WETH as the prize token.*

 **Step-by-step**

-1. Users deposit tokens into Vaults.
+1. Users deposit tokens into Prize Vaults.
-2. Vault yield is liquidated for the prize token and sent to the Prize Pool contract.
+2. Prize Vault yield is liquidated for the prize token and sent to the Prize Pool contract.
 3. Prizes are claimed and sent to the user

 We can see that there are three main stages in the process: deposit, liquidation, and prize distribution.